basementuniverse/content-manager/README.md

 ]);
 ```

+_Note: when using the "json" or "text" loaders, the argument can either be a URL to the content or the content itself._

 Check content manager progress and status:
 ```ts
 console.log(ContentManager.progress); // a number between 0 (nothing loaded yet) and 1 (finished loading)